aarampetrosyann/aarampetrosyann/README.md

 <!-- ## Hi there 👋 -->
 ## 🖥️ About Me
 I'm a Computer Science junior at UCLA with a keen interest in coding and technology.
-My GitHub page is a reflection of my journey and skills in languages such as Python, Java, C#, HTML, CSS, and JavaScript.
-I have experience with web development using frameworks like Bootstrap and am skilled in database management with MySQL.
+My GitHub page is a reflection of my journey and skills in languages such as C/C++, Java, Python, HTML, CSS, and JavaScript.
+I have experience with web development using frameworks like Bootstrap and am a beginner in database management with MySQL.

 ## 🔍 Continuous Exploration
 I’m passionate about expanding my knowledge and keeping up with emerging tech trends.
 My repositories showcase a variety of projects that illustrate my commitment to learning and evolving as a developer.

-## 🤝 Teamwork and Collaboration
+## 🌐 Teamwork and Collaboration
 I thrive in collaborative environments and enjoy contributing to team projects.
 My GitHub activity highlights my ability to work effectively with others, share ideas, and achieve common goals.

 ## 🚀 Looking Forward